x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/remove-an-organization-relationship.md

 4. In the warning that appears, click **yes**.

-### Use the Exchange Management Shell to remove an organization relationship
+### Use Exchange Online PowerShell to remove an organization relationship
 <a name="BKMK_Shell"> </a>

 This example removes the organization relationship Contoso.